-- Either - o acquire 500 kilometres of 2D seismic data, or - o acquire 1,200 square kilometres of eFTG data, or - some combination of (i) or (ii) which is reasonable and achieves a significant increase in the data acquired by the Company during the Second Renewal Exploration Period. - Design an exploration or stratigraphic test well and then drill such well.
+- Either - o acquire 500 kilometres of 2D seismic data, or - o acquire 1,200 square kilometres of eFTG data, or - o some combination of (i) or (ii) which is reasonable and achieves a significant increase in the data acquired by the Company during the Second Renewal Exploration Period. - Design an exploration or stratigraphic test well and then drill such well.

-Minimum expenditures for the Second Renewal Exploration Period, as prescribed by the Petroleum Agreement, total US\$10,000,000 plus an additional US\$50,000 per year (benchmarked to inflation) for the purposes of funding the education and training of Namibians, of which US\$35,000 is to be paid to the Namibian Petroleum Training and Educational Fund and US\$15,000 is to be paid in connection with the in-house training of Namibian citizens in the field of oil and/or gas exploration.
-However, as the Company's exploration expenditures in the First Renewal Exploration Period exceeded the minimum US\$10,000,000, this excess of over US\$60,000,000 may be applied to reduce the minimum exploration expenditure commitment in the Second Renewal Exploration Period.
+Minimum expenditures for the Second Renewal Exploration Period, as prescribed by the Petroleum Agreement, total US\$10,000,000 plus an additional US\$50,000 per year (benchmarked to inflation) for the purposes of funding the education and training of Namibians, of which US\$35,000 is to be paid to the Namibian Petroleum Training and Educational Fund and US\$15,000 is to be paid in connection with the inhouse training of Namibian citizens in the field of oil and/or gas exploration.
+However, as the Company's exploration expenditures in the First Renewal Exploration Period (Namibia) exceeded the minimum US\$10,000,000, this excess of over US\$60,000,000 may be applied to reduce the minimum exploration expenditure commitment in the Second Renewal Exploration Period.
 This treatment has been confirmed by the Namibian Ministry of Mines and Energy and accordingly there is no minimum exploration expenditure for the Second Renewal Exploration Period.
-This did not alter the Company's obligation to conduct the seismic and drilling exploration work described above, which remain outstanding.
+This does not alter the Company's obligation to conduct the seismic and drilling exploration work described above.
+ReconAfrica has satisfied the drilling obligation through the drilling of the Naingopo well, with the 3D seismic program estimated to begin in the second half of 2025.